 Going for regular, brisk walks is one of the best and easiest things you can do for your health.
 While exercise is known to have mental and physical benefits, the over-65 age group is less active than any other.
 However, walking doesn't require any instruction or skill and poses little risk of injury.
 Here are nine benefits for seniors that will make you want to start a healthy habit of walking for 30 minutes a day.

-Walking regularly improves cardiac risk factors such as cholesterol, blood pressure, diabetes, obesity, vascular stiffness and inflammation, and mental stress.
+Walking regularly can improve cardiac risk factors such as cholesterol, blood pressure, diabetes, obesity, vascular stiffness and inflammation, and mental stress.
 According to the Centers for Disease Control and Prevention (CDC), regular physical activity can lower your blood pressure and prevent or delay the development of high blood pressure.
 Furthermore, Harvard Health reports that regular exercise helps maintain artery health, lowering your risk of heart attack and stroke.

 It's complicated, but basically, exercise makes you breathe faster and more deeply, increasing your heart rate.
 This requires your capillaries (small blood vessels) to widen, pumping more oxygen-rich blood to muscles and carrying away waste products, like carbon dioxide and lactic acid.